The Worst Ways You're Infecting Others and Don't Know It

 Germs, germs, and germs!
 Nobody wants to eat food that you have already touched with your dirty hands.
 Use the tongs.

 Not Getting Enough Sleep

-Not getting enough sleep isn’t just bad for your health, it can negatively impact others.
-“If you’re not getting enough sleep during the night, that makes you drowsy when you interact with others during the day,” Dr. Patel points out.
+Not getting enough sleep isn't just bad for your health, it can negatively impact others.
+"If you're not getting enough sleep during the night, that makes you drowsy when you interact with others during the day," points out Vishal Patel, MD, MBA, FAAP, FACP, clinical lead for ChristianaCare’s Primary Care & Community Medicine and a senior clinical investigator with Christiana Care’s Value Institute.
 There are other problems as well: Data suggest that inadequate sleep leads to an increased risk of depression, cancer, heart disease, obesity and memory loss.
 The goal is for adults to get at least 7 to 9 hours each night.
-“I reiterate to my patients that certain tasks can wait until the next day, and they’ll be better able to socialize with others, by avoiding cramming everything for one day and compromising on their sleep.”
+"I reiterate to my patients that certain tasks can wait until the next day, and they'll be better able to socialize with others, by avoiding cramming everything for one day and compromising on their sleep."

 Not Practicing Pool Hygiene